Humphries-Lab/Bayesian_Strategy_Analysis_Python/README.md

 - data.csv: data from Rat 2 of the Peyrache et al 2009 (Nat Neurosci) study of Y-maze performance (see pre-print for details)

 ## Folders
-- Functions/: the set of functions that implement the Bayesian algorithm, handle multiple strategies, and summarise the Beta distribution (MAP estimate, precision etc)
+- Functions/: the set of functions that implement the Bayesian algorithm and summarise the Beta distribution (MAP estimate, precision etc)